Randolph Turpin: Professional career

 He was approached by many top professional managers but decided to turn professional with George Middleton, a local man who managed his brother Dick.

 He made his professional debut in London on 17 September 1946 stopping Gordon Griffiths.
 He scored another 14 victories before drawing over six rounds with Mark Hart in 1947.
 He suffered two defeats in 1948: the first a points decision to Albert Finch over eight rounds and the second a stoppage defeat to Jean Stock.
 Turpin was knocked down four times and retired on his stool at the end of round five.

-It was said that these two defeats were as a result of marital problems that he was experiencing at that time.
+It was said that the two defeats were as a result of marital problems that he was experiencing at that time.
 On the day of the Stock fight he had been notified that his wife had been given custody of their son and he had told his brother Dick that he didn't feel like fighting and wouldn't be at all surprised if he lost.
-After the Stock fight he took a five month break from the sport to try and sort his personal life out.
+After the Stock fight he took a five-month break from the sport to try and sort his personal life out.

 He had embarked on a weight training regime designed by a man called Arthur Batty and built up his physical strength.
 Weight training was frowned upon in boxing circles because it was thought that it made fighters muscle-bound and inflexible in their movements.
 Turpin proved to be the exception to this rule and many of his future opponents including Sugar Ray Robinson would comment on his immense physical strength.
 Turpin developed a knockout punch with either hand and became a formidable force for any fighter to deal with.

-He then went on a winning streak where he avenged the two defeats that he had suffered and in the process picked up the British Middleweight Title and the vacant European Middleweight Title.
-Incidentally his brother Dick had been the first non-white fighter to win a British Title when he had beaten Vince Hawkins in 1948 for the British Middleweight Title, following the removal of the colour bar that had been in place.
+He went on a winning streak where he avenged the two defeats that he had suffered and, in the process, picked up the British Middleweight Title and the vacant European Middleweight Title.
+Incidentally his brother Dick had been the first non-white fighter to win a British Title when he had beaten Vince Hawkins in 1948 for the British Middleweight Title, following the removal of the colour bar that had been in place since 1911.

 In 1951 Sugar Ray Robinson, who is considered by many to be the greatest boxer of all time, embarked on a European tour.
-The final leg of the tour was a fight for the world title with Randolph Turpin in London.
+The final leg of his tour was a fight for the world title with Randolph Turpin in London.
 Few people gave Turpin a chance of winning against Robinson and in fact many people thought that it was a mismatch and that Turpin could be badly hurt.
 Robinson had been unbeaten as an amateur and had only lost one fight out of a total of 132 as a professional, and that was to Jake LaMotta.
 He had subsequently avenged the loss to LaMotta, beating him a total of five times.